Home

 Sunfish Pond - Local Hikes

 The National Park Service has designated the 44-mile long Musconetcong River as part of the National Wild and Scenic Rivers System.
-It starts at Lake Hopatcong and runs all the way down through the valley of the Kittatinny Range, ending in Riegelsville, where it enters the Delaware River.
+It starts at Lake Hopatcong and runs through the valley of the Kittatinny Ridge, ending in Riegelsville, where it enters the Delaware River.

 Musconetcong Watershed Association